 For System RAR – On or around July 31st, 2013 LSEs will be notified via Secure FTP of their monthly peak load forecasts, DR Allocations, and CAM Allocations for use in the Year Ahead System RA Filing.
 LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2014 RA obligations on or around September 17th, 2013 after LSEs have filed adjusted forecasts.
 Barring change to RMR contracting, LSEs are to consider those allocations final.
 On a separate timeline, each LSE will receive notification of their Import Allocations and Path 26 Allocations for use in their System RAR filing.
 See Sections 12 and 13 for more details regarding Path 26 and Import Allocation.

-For Local RAR -- LSEs were notified of their Local RA obligations net of CAM and RMR amounts for use in the Year Ahead Local RA Filing on July 31st, 2012.
-Please note that Local RA obligations are not net of DR this year, as DR is to be included as a resource on the DR tab.
-LSEs received additional DR credit to decrease their Local RA obligations.
-LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2013 RA obligations on or about September 17th, 2012 after LSEs have filed adjusted forecasts.
-Barring change to RMR contracting, LSEs are to consider those allocations final.
+For Local RAR -- LSEs will be notified of their Local RA obligations net of CAM and RMR amounts for use in the Year Ahead Local RA Filing on or around July 31st, 2013.
+Please note that Local RA obligations are not net of DR this year, as DR is automatically taken off in the year-ahead local and flexible RA template.
+LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2014 RA obligations on or around September 17th, 2013 after LSEs have filed adjusted forecasts.
+Barring change to RMR contracting in October, LSEs are to consider those allocations final.

+For Flexible RA Procurement Targets- LSEs will be notified of the flexible procurement targets, for use in the year-ahead and month-ahead filings, on July 31, 2013.
+LSEs are to consider these targets preliminary, as LSEs will receive final 2014 flexible procurement targets on or about September 17th, 2013 after LSEs have filed adjusted load forecasts.
+Barring change to RMR contracting, LSEs are to consider those allocations final

-For Monthly System RAR – LSEs were issued their System RAR for all months of 2014 on or around July 31st, 2012.
+For Monthly System RAR – LSEs will be issued their System RAR for all months of 2014 on or around July 31st, 2012.
 LSEs are required to comply with the Monthly Load Forecast Adjustment process throughout 2014 as done in past years.
 LSEs are to continue using the Import Allocations and Path 26 Allocations they receive in August 2013 for all 2014 Month Ahead RA Filings.
 CPUC Energy Division will notify LSEs via Secure FTP of any change to Condition 2 RMR allocations and CAM Allocations as they occur throughout compliance year 2014 for use in subsequent Monthly RA Filings.

 For Local RA Reallocation Requirements- LSEs will receive notification of adjustments to their Year Ahead Local RA obligations concurrent with their CAM and RMR allocation letters via Secure FTP.
 The Local RA adjustments for May and June will be sent with the May CAM/RMR allocations.
 The Local RA adjustments for July-December will be sent with the July CAM/RMR allocations.

 Using the templates – 2014 System and Local RA compliance